 I was invited to the Changi Naval Base in Singapore!
 The Chargé d’Affaires, a.i. of the United States of America and Commander, United States Third Fleet requested the pleasure of my company for a reception for the Carrier Strike Group ONE’s visit to Singapore on Tuesday, the fourth of April.
 Taking place at seven o’clock that evening onboard the USS Carl Vinson (CVN-70).

-Singapore, located on the southern tip of peninsular Malaysia, was recently named one of the principal cities leading the way in urban innovation, this is due to area’s ability to blossom and endure despite limited resources.
-Some of the metropolitan included on this list are Medellín, Colombia; Houston; and Vancouver, British Columbia.
+Singapore, located on the southern tip of peninsular Malaysia, was recently named one of the principal cities leading the way in urban innovation.
+This is due to Singapore’s distinctiveness as a region that’s able to blossom and endure, despite limited resources.
+Some of the other metropolitan included on this list are Medellín, Colombia; Houston, Texas; and Vancouver, British Columbia.

 Singapore managed to find it’s way to the top of this list due to their ability to manage extremely limited resources.
 Despite setbacks, Singapore has been able to effectively promote education, maintain a government that’s reasonably free of corruption, and supports business.
 With very few resources to their name, Singapore has managed to be a financial, transport, and global commerce hub.
 The technology-ready island city-state frequently depends on the neighboring country Malaysia for its water, and imports nearly all of their food.
 Also, approximately 30 percent of their population consist of non-permanent residents to stimulate the economy.